DynCoder/geneak/README.md

 # geneak

+## License
+The code in this repository is protected under a GPLv3 license, refer to [license](license) for the full license.

 ## the name
 The name `geneak` comes from the basque word for genes.
 ___I am not going to explain why basque.___